 Chemical peels are used to peel away the dead skin cells.
 This is a non-invasive cosmetic procedure that can significantly improve skin texture and tone and minimize the appearance of wrinkles and fine lines.
 For the treatments, facial acids like glycolic, lactic, mandelic, and salicylic acids are used at different concentrations (10).

-You will also buy AHA and BHA chemical exfoliators for at-home peeling.
+You may also buy AHA and BHA chemical exfoliators for at-home peeling.
 However, these acids should be used carefully.
 Otherwise, they may cause post-inflammatory hyperpigmentation, erythema, and burning.

 - Dermal Fillers